awsdocs/amazon-ecs-developer-guide/doc_source/logging-using-cloudtrail.md

 A trail is a configuration that enables delivery of events as log files to an Amazon S3 bucket that you specify\.
 CloudTrail log files contain one or more log entries\.
 An event represents a single request from any source and includes information about the requested action, the date and time of the action, request parameters, and so on\.
 CloudTrail log files are not an ordered stack trace of the public API calls, so they do not appear in any specific order\.

 **Note**
 These examples have been formatted for improved readability\.
 In a CloudTrail log file, all entries and events are concatenated into a single line\.
 In addition, this example has been limited to a single Amazon ECS entry\.
-In a real CloudTrail log file, you will see entries and events from multiple AWS services\.
+In a real CloudTrail log file, you see entries and events from multiple AWS services\.

-The following example shows a CloudTrail log entry that demonstrates the `CreateCluster` action\.
+The following example shows a CloudTrail log entry that demonstrates the `CreateCluster` action:

 ```
 {